 The show starts out with the premise of a man who has lived in Salem his whole life – Hubie Dubois.
 His neighbors mock him, and the cops ignore him.
-He loves Halloween and his town but everyone just sort of treats him really bad.
+He loves Halloween and his town, but everyone just sorts of treats him really badly.

-I don’t know if he’s mentally slow or just a well-meaning naive guy that talks weird.
+I don’t know if he’s mentally slow or just a well-meaning naive guy that talks weirdly.
 That part isn’t ever really clear.
-I honestly think the way Adam Sandler did the voice sort of just could have been done without and the movie would have been just fine.
+I honestly think the way Adam Sandler did the voice sort of just could have been done without, and the movie would have been just fine.

 Hubie makes his mission to keep the streets of Salen safe for trick-or-treaters.
-But this year people start to go missing.
+But this year, people have started to go missing.

 Overall the movie is decent enough.
 It’s a movie you could watch with the whole family.

-My overall take? if you are bored at home and want something Halloween themed to watch on Netflix, sure, go ahead and check it out.
+My overall take?
+If you are bored at home and want something Halloween-themed to watch on Netflix, go ahead and check it out.
 It’s not exactly the worst movie out there.